Please click here for important COVID-19 vaccination and mask requirements related to this event.

 Born in Addis Ababa, Ethiopia, and based in Harlem, New York, Julie Mehretu (b.
-1970) is best known for abstract paintings layered with a variety of mediums, marks, and meanings.
+1970) is best known for abstract paintings layered with a variety of materials, marks, and meanings.
 These canvases and works on paper reference the histories of art, architecture, and past civilizations while addressing some of the most immediate conditions of our contemporary moment, including migration, revolution, climate change, global capitalism, and technology.

 This midcareer survey features more than 75 drawings, paintings, and prints made from 1996 to the present.
 It covers a broad arc of Mehretu’s artistic evolution, revealing her early focus on drawing, graphics, and mapping and her more recent introduction of bold gestures, sweeps of saturated color, and figurative elements into her immersive, large-scale works.